FedericoAmura/login-with-name-wagmi-sdk/README.md

 # How it works?

-The connector uses the CAIP-275 standard to resolve the name, their authentication flows and to find and connect with the indicated wallet.
+The included wagmi connector uses the [CAIP-275][] standard to resolve the name, its authentication flows and to find and connect with the indicated wallet.

 [CAIP-275][] is a standard that allows you to resolve a name to authentication flows.
 An authentication flow is a JSON object that contains the necessary information to authenticate the user and connect the wallet.

 There are several steps involved in this process
-1. When the user clicks on the "Login with Name" button, the connector will call the `getDomainName` function to get the domain name.
+1. When the user clicks on the "Login with Name" button, the connector will call the `getName` function to get the name from the user or dApp.
-2. The connector will then use the `NameResolver` to resolve the domain name to an address and to authentication configuration.
-This last configuration is saved in a text record called `authenticator` for that same domain name.
+2. The connector will then use the `NameResolver` to resolve the name to an authentication configuration.
+This configuration is saved in a text record called `authenticator` under the name in a naming system like ENS.
-3. If the authentication configuration is an URL, the connector will resolve the URL and get the actual authentication configuration.
+3. If the authentication configuration is an URL, the connector will process the URL and fetch the actual authentication configuration.
 4. The connector will then use the authentication flow configuration to authenticate the user and connect the wallet as described in the [CAIP-275][] standard.
 5. Once the wallet connects back, the connector will handle the connection between dApp and wallet.